-Long before, Hollywood and history LOVED lone-wolves.
-They framed those who took the responsibility of saving the world on their own shoulders in movies, poems and arts with halos, glory and everything.
+Long before, Hollywood and history LOVED lone wolves.
+They framed those who took the responsibility of saving the world on their own shoulders in movies, poems, and art with halos, glory, and everything.
 But now, the game has changed.
-The greatest cross-over of all time – End Game or hot blockbusters like Suicide Squad and so on are some of the example for today’s mindset.
-People start to give the true heroes: great teams play the recognition it deserves, not only in blockbusters, but also in entrepreneurs.
-Today, a high performance team is what business all around the world needs.
+The greatest cross-over of all time – End Game or hot blockbusters like Suicide Squad and so on are some examples of today’s mindset.
+People start to give the true heroes: great teams play the recognition it deserves, not only in blockbusters but also in entrepreneurs.
+Today, a high-performance team is what business all around the world needs.

 No matter how brilliant your mind or strategy, if you’re playing a solo game, you’ll always lose out to a team

-Think about Google, Ford Motor Company, or Walt Disney – with the rise of digital technologies altering the working environments, the need to build high-performing teams has become so pressing that many CIOs and C-level leaders are searching for different ways to build and sustain their own team of Avengers.
+Think about Google, Ford Motor Company, or Walt Disney.
+With the rise of digital technologies altering the working environments, the need to build high-performing teams has become so pressing that many CIOs and C-level leaders are searching for different ways to build and sustain their own teams of Avengers.

-These are the 3 processes of team development a team must go through to reach the peak of the pyramid – High Performance Team.
-As you can see, the process start low with a collection of individuals with separated performance, actions and purpose.
+These are the 3 processes of team development a team must go through to reach the peak of the pyramid – a High-Performance Team.
+As you can see, the process starts low with a collection of individuals with separated performances, actions, and purposes.
 These people don’t work as a team or collaborate so poorly that the performance often results in individual winners and losers.
-And when a team wins, everyone wears the Super Bowl ring but if not everyone succeeded, everyone has lost.
+And when a team wins, everyone wears the Super Bowl ring, but if not everyone succeeded, everyone has lost.

 A better version is when people realize they have some angles of purpose that overlap, leading to some coordination.
-But because only SOME angles that overlaps, the final result is still individual winners and losers.
-They haven’t achieved the level of teamwork that puts the group’s best interests over individuals’.
+But because only SOME angles overlap, the final result is still individual winners and losers.
+They haven’t achieved the level of teamwork that puts the group’s best interests over individuals.

 The highest level of a team is a High Performing one.
-They are a group of highly skilled people working in cross-functional areas and at the same time, focus on achieving a common goal.
-The team’s performance is effective, mainly because all people in it are aligned with and committed to shared values and vision to eventually, work towards a common objective.
-People in this kind of group have high level of communication and collaboration, delivering consistent and superior results.
+They are a group of highly skilled people working in cross-functional areas and, at the same time, focusing on achieving a common goal.
+The team’s performance is effective, mainly because all people in it are aligned with and committed to shared values and vision to work towards a common objective eventually.
+People in this kind of group have a high level of communication and collaboration, delivering consistent and superior results.